 Houston Mayor on coronavirus panic-buying of water bottles, toilet paper: 'World is not coming to an end'

-Amid growing fears of the coronavirus pandemic, many store shelves remained empty from Washington, D.C., to Texas, with viral images and videos of people fighting over toilet paper and bottled water, as #panicbuying and #coronapocalypse trend on Twitter.
+Amid growing fears of the coronavirus pandemic, many store shelves remain empty from Washington, D.C., to Texas, with viral images and videos of people fighting over toilet paper and bottled water, as #panicbuying and #coronapocalypse trend on Twitter.

-But Houston Mayor Sylvester Turner had a sharp rebuke for anyone panic-buying and stocking up in case they're quarantined.
+But Houston Mayor Sylvester Turner has a sharp rebuke for anyone panic-buying and stocking up in case they're quarantined.

 PHOTOS: STORES EMPTY AMID CORONAVIRUS OUTBREAK